vikramsm/imported-malaria-monitor/README.md

 ### Product Backlog Order Rational

-TODO:.. add PBI ordering rational....
+The product backlog is orded based on a MVP (Minimal Viable Product) criteria and the feature priorities state by the stakeholder.

 ## Definition of Ready

 A Product Backlog Item (PBI) is "ready" for a consideration in a sprint when:

 * It has a title
-* It has a User Story openning sentence
+* It has a User Story opening sentence
 * It has an estimate in story points
 * Its user story identifies its business value
 * Its acceptance criteria are clear and testable